Numbers punched into the /2 block

 The cases had some variation in the distance between the centers of the camshaft and crankshaft.
 Since gears were used, not a chain, it was necessary to have a variety of gear sets to fit accurately.

 The cases were made by one contractor and the gears by another contractor.
 The cam gear has the size of the set scratched into the aluminum; however, it can be hard to find.

-As the engine runs, the pistons are trying to “shove” the cylinders outwards and off of the case.
+As the engine runs, the pistons try to “shove” the cylinders outwards and off the case.

 I will work with round numbers to show the number of shoves.
 Assuming 100 k miles, at 4000 rpm, or about 60 mph, we get this number.
 Four thousand rpm represents one cylinder shove on each revolution.
 We get 4000 X 100,000 = 400 hundred million shoves.
 That is a lot of shoves.

 The result of all of these shoves is that the case gets wider.
 As the case gets wider, it must get shorter to accommodate getting wider.
 The height of the case “shrinks” down a bit.

 We sent dozens of lower ends to Roy Reynolds of Salt Lake City, Utah, for rebuilds.
 He claims that, on average, the case gets about 5 numbers shorter.
 So, if the engine started life off at zero, it might end up around a -5 for the next set of gears to fit correctly.
 That would be his first installation as a test.
 From there, he would be able to know if he needed a smaller or larger set.
 If the gears were too tight, they would whine and grind off the metal quickly.
 If the gears were too loose, they would have some play, and at idle rpm, one could hear them “clack” back and forth.
 This was because, at a very low rpm, the valve springs are shoving back on the pushrod and trying to change the direction of the camshaft.